somethingindependent/thewright-site/_events/golden-night.md

 1300 Washington Avenue, Golden, Colorado 80401

-Come check out the first look of the 18-19 line of skis while taking in the cool vibes of of Historic Golden.
+Check out the first look of the 18-19 line of skis while taking in the laid-back vibe of their outdoor courtyard.
 Partners include:

 * [Travis Parr](https://www.parrstudios.net/) (artist)
 * [Breckenridge Distillery](http://breckenridgedistillery.com/) (beverage)